gloria139com/HPFIA/README.md

 ## Requirements

-HPFIA is written entierly in Verilog.
+HPFIA is written entirely in Verilog.
 It requires Xilinx Vivado version 18.3 or superior.
 The upper software on host server is written in C. It has been tested with gcc compiler version 7.3.0 on Ubuntu OS.